Georgia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Boston College has combined with its opponents to score more than 54.5 points in two games this season.
+- Boston College and its opponents have combined to score more than 54.5 points in two games this season.

-- The two teams combine to score 53.4 points per game, 1.1 less than the over/under in this contest.
+- The combined points per game average of the two teams, 53.4, is 1.1 points fewer than Saturday's over/under.

-- The 47.8 combined points per game that these two squads have allowed this season are 6.7 fewer than the 54.5 total in this contest.
+- These two squads combine to allow 47.8 points per game, 6.7 fewer than this contest's over/under.

 - Yellow Jackets games this season feature an average total of 58.8 points, a number 4.3 points higher than Saturday's over/under.

-- The 53.4 PPG average total in Eagles games this season is 1.1 points fewer than this game's over/under.
+- The 54.5 total in this game is 1.1 points higher than the 53.4 average total in Eagles games this season.

 Georgia Tech Stats and Trends

-- Georgia Tech is 3-4 against the spread and 3-4 overall in games when it records more than 18.8 points.
+- When Georgia Tech puts up more than 18.8 points, it is 3-4 against the spread and 3-4 overall.

-- Georgia Tech is 2-5 against the spread and 3-4 overall when the team amasses more than 333.8 yards.
+- When Georgia Tech totals more than 333.8 yards, the team is 2-5 against the spread and 3-4 overall.

-- The Yellow Jackets have turned the ball over 10 times this season, four fewer than the Eagles have forced (14).

 - Find the latest spread and moneyline odds for Georgia Tech at SISportsbook.